 "The combination of academic and applied introduction to law is terrific.
 It gave me a real glimpse into what law school and the practice of law will be like."

-"I feel better prepared for law school, as well as reassured that the law, with all of its nuanced, difficulties, and challenges, is the path that I want to delve into."
+"I feel better prepared for law school, as well as reassured that the law, with all of its nuances, difficulties, and challenges, is the path that I want to delve into."

 "I am now much more confident about entering law school and entering the legal profession."

 "It was rigorous and intense and extremely informative.
-I would recomend this course to anyone who has an interest in law."
+I would recommend this course to anyone who has an interest in law."

 "This was one of the best classes I have ever taken.
-The professor knew his stuff and had real world experience, he was not just a scholar.
-He provided insight other could not and was honest and forthcoming."
+The professor knew his stuff and had real world experience; he was not just a scholar.
+He provided insight others could not and was honest and forthcoming."